tslenter/opencv-pedestrian-detector/README.md

 ## 1. opencv-pedestrian-detector
-Early concept for a pedestrian detection
+Early concept for a pedestrian detection using a Webcam Livestream.

 ## 2. How to run
 Within the script you can find 1 function.
 Uncomment the one which you like to try, and run the script: capture_functions.py